 Central Europe: Georgia.

-● If you are based in a Global South country that is not listed here, we urge you to apply to our next regular grant round in November/December of this year, where we will include dedicated Climate and Environmental Justice grants.
+● If you are based in a Global South country that is not listed here, they urge you to apply to our next regular grant round in November/December of this year, where they will include dedicated Climate and Environmental Justice grants.
 Young feminist groups from across the Global South that work for climate and environmental justice will be eligible to apply.

 ● Special focus on frontline and young women environmental rights defenders.
 Groups, networks, or collectives that are diverse in their membership and made up of and/or working with socially marginalized young women especially: refugees, ethnic, national and caste minorities, rural women, urban poor, lesbian, bisexual, transgender, women living with HIV/AIDS, sex workers, women with disabilities, women living in armed conflicts and post conflict zones.

 ● Small, emerging grassroots groups, networks, or collectives with little or no access to funding from larger donors.

 ● Groups, networks, or collectives that are working on emerging or issues that have not received prior funding.